 Not wanting to give in to hopelessness, I researched natural sleep aids and came upon tryptophan.
-Prior to this I had thought of turkey as a key source of tryptophan, and had periodically eaten turkey over a period of days to help me relax.
-But now I heat and cook with candles, so roasting a turkey wasn’t happening.
+Prior to this I had thought of turkey as a key source of tryptophan, and had periodically eaten turkey over a few days to help me relax.
+But, now that I heat and cook with candles, roasting a turkey wasn’t happening.

-After I read that eggs have a high level of tryptophan I had my helper buy some from free range hens.
+After I read that eggs have high tryptophan content I had my health care helper buy free range eggs.
 I began having two eggs scrambled in olive oil for breakfast, and another two in the evening.
 Within two days I was feeling less wired and sort of as if I was going to fall asleep.
 A few days later I was sleeping hours at a time.

 Later I had an egg or two in the evening,.
 I was no longer having them for breakfast.
 I’d gotten really tired of eggs despite the fact they work amazingly well at promoting a normal sleep-wake rhythm.
 Once I was sleeping as well as I did prior to hurting my back, and prior to the extreme stress, my pain receded dramatically.

 Eggs contain vitamin B12 as well as tryptophan.
 Eggs contain less B12 than liver, but it’s easy to eat a couple eggs a day.
 It’s not easy to eat liver more than once, maybe twice a month.
 In actual fact I haven’t had liver in years.